bromite/bromite/.github/ISSUE_TEMPLATE/bug_report.md

 -- or --

+Yes, I have attached here on GitHub the crash report dump that I downloaded from `chrome://crashes`.

+-- or --

-Yes, this is the crash dump:
+Yes, this is a copy/paste of the crash dump:
 ```
 <paste here logcat dump individuated with 'adb logcat | grep chromium'>
 ```